basmith322/DemoApp/README.md

 This application uses a database of OBD fault codes provided by mytrile. https://github.com/mytrile/obd-trouble-codes.

 This application is free to use and all rights for any libraries or software used belong to the developers or IP owners of said libraries or software.

+The application was written primarily in Kotlin and used Android Studio for the IDE.